 Proof for the Teaching of Christian, Biblical Universalism

-(Doctrine of Inclusion, Ultimate Reconciliation, Universal Salvation, Apokatastis, Apocatastasis, Universal Redemption, The Larger Hope, The Greater Faith, The Victorious Gospel of Jesus Christ, Paul's Gospel, Glorious Gospel, Universal Restoration, Universalism, Victorious Gospel, No-Heller, Universal Reconciliation)
+(Victorious Gospel of Jesus Christ, Ultimate Reconciliation, Universal Salvation, Apokatastis, Apocatastasis, Universal Redemption, The Larger Hope, The Greater Faith, The Victorious Gospel of Jesus Christ, Paul's Gospel, Glorious Gospel, the Gospel of Grace, Universal Restoration, Universalism, No Hell Gospel, Universal Reconciliation, Doctrine of Inclusion)

 By Gary Amirault

 There are many proofs for the wonderful teaching of the salvation of all mankind through the work of the cross by Jesus the Messiah.
 We have hundreds of them on our internet site: http://www.tentmaker.org

 There is a rather unique proof on a site that has invented a lot of material negative to this glorious teaching.
 That site is CARM, Christian Apologetics and Research Ministry.
 It is run by a Charismatic Calvinist named Matt Slick.

 CARM is one of the largest Christian apologetics sites on the Internet.
 It hosts dozens of discussion boards.